 Hang 'em High (1967)

-The first western Clint made back in his home country after his Italian adventures; it was produced by his own Malpaso Company and he knew both director Post and composer Frontiere from his Rawhide days.
-According to some sources he co-directed it, and this wouldn't surprise me a bit: Hang 'em High announces some of the rather complex ideas about personal revenge versus legal justice, that would become a recurrent theme in Clint’s movies.
+The first western Clint made back in his home country after his Italian adventures; it was produced by his own Malpaso Company and he knew both director Post and composer Frontiere from his Rawhide

 Set in 1899, at the brink of a new era, Hang 'm High depicts a West in which personal revenge is gradually being replaced by a still rudimentary legal system.
 The process is presented as ‘natural’, as ‘in the line of things’, so when Clint survives his own hanging by a blood-thirsty lynch mob, and wants revenge, it seems only natural that he picks up the Marshal's star, offered to him by a hanging judge.
-He reckons that as a Marshal he can work within the law, but still wreak vengeance upon the men who wanted to hang him without a precess.
+He reckons that as a Marshal he can work within the law, but still wreak vengeance upon the men who wanted to hang him without a process.
 But the times they are a' changing, and he'll have to learn that legal butchery is unacceptable.

 At the same time we see the first signs (and drawbacks) of bureaucracy, when ‘the system’ shows no mercy for two young men, who would have been pardoned by the classical, ‘personal’ avenger.
 It doesn't even help when Clint pleads for their lives in court.
 There’s also a hanging sequence that shows the procedure in all its grimness and brutality.
 It's a bizarre, unsettling scene, most probably conceived with the famous public hangings of the French Revolution in mind, creating an almost carnival-like atmosphere including communal hymn-singing to get the crowd in the right mood.